To celebrate 25 years in the alpaca industry, Gunnamatta Stud Alpacas are holding an open day at their property in Galston.

 “It’s hard to believe that it’s been so long” said principal Sue Maynard.
 “It seems like only yesterday we were bringing our small herd to their new home in Galston.”
 “We originally started with just a couple of alpacas and over the years that number has fluctuated.
 At one stage we had over 150 and this required the purchase of a small property out in the Mudgee area.

-This year Gunnamatta will be sharing the weekend with Kim and Bill Catt at Woolpaca Farm in Glenorie who will be open to visitors on Saturday 18th May.
-Woolpaca Farm is a boutique farm of around 35 alpacas.
+This year Gunnamatta will be sharing the weekend with Kim and Bill Catt at Woolpack Farm in Glenorie who will be open to visitors on Saturday 18th May.
+Woolpack Farm is a boutique farm of around 35 alpacas.

 Come along and enjoy a fun family day on a working farm in a park like setting to gain hands on knowledge all the while surrounded by curious alpacas.